techmyth/techmyth.github.io/content/posts/pwsh-vmware-powercli-get-datastore-info.en.md

 Hello,

-In this post I will show you how to get the datastore list in a vSphere infrastructure using PowerCLI.
-Now, first of all we have to establish connection to our vCenter/ESXi to get this information.
+In this post I will show you how to get the `datastore` list in a `vSphere` infrastructure using `PowerCLI`.
+Now, first you have to establish connection to our vCenter/ESXi to get this information.
 We can do this using the `Connect-VIServer` command.

 ```text
 PS C:\Users\jocolon> Connect-VIServer -Server 192.168.5.2